ChrstphrHll/npc_gen/students/Gavyn Sadalymn.md

 year: 5
 guild: Jettenia
 partyID: 97
+tags:
+- Human
+- Ranger
+- Diplomacy
+- 5th
+- Jettenia
 ---
 # Gavyn Sadalymn
 ---
 ### Description
 - 5th year Human Ranger in Jettenia
-- curly platinum hair that's a tousled bed head, Gray eyes, and Light Tan skin
+- curly platinum hair that's a tousled bed head, Hazel eyes, and Light Tan skin
 - Is Efficient and Retiring, and has Nature as their ideal

 ### Organizations